JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 See, you don't strictly _need_ to use proper MIS weights.
 You can trade off various levels of performance/correctness (bias)/variance reduction by using purposefully incorrect MIS weights, depending on what you want to prioritize.

-For instance, when computing MIS weights for reusing a temporal reservoir, you could do any of the following, in order of increasing performance cost:
+For instance, when computing MIS weights for reusing a temporal reservoir, you could do any of the following, in order of decreasing bias but increasing performance cost:
 1. Use constant MIS weights
 2. Use the generalized balance heuristic, but with various assumptions in the cross-domain target functions:
     * The material properties and world position of the current and previous frame pixels are the same